learn-co-curriculum/uci-mod-1-html-tables-lab/README.md

 # HTML Tables

+## Learning Goals

+- Identify HTML table elements
+- Create HTML table

-## Problem Statement
+## Introduction

-In HTML, we can create lists of related content using unordered and ordered lists, and they will display line by line in the order we put them in.
+In HTML, we can create lists of related content using unordered and ordered lists and they will display line by line in the order we put them in.
 Sometimes as web developers, though, we need to display more complex data.
 For instance, imagine you are working with a financial company and need to display a collection of transactions, each with a title, value, time, and category.